Applications of Nambu Non-equilibrium Thermodynamics to Specific Phenomena: Introduction

-The remainder of this paper is organized as follows: In Section \ref{sec2}, we describe the construction of Hamiltonians and entropy within the Nambu formalism, restricting throughout to the case $N=3$ for concreteness.
-The general case of arbitrary $N$ has already been discussed in Part II\cite{paperII}.
+The remainder of this paper is organized as follows: Section \ref{sec2} includes a compact summary of the NNET formulation for the present 3D applications.
+The general case of arbitrary $N$ has already been discussed in \cite{paperII}.
 Section \ref{sec3} presents practical applications and numerical analyses for the BZ reaction, the Hindmarsh–Rose\cite{key-51} model, the Lorenz system\cite{key-lorenz}, and the Chen system\cite{key-999}.
 Finally, in Section \ref{sec6}, we conclude with a summary and discussion of future directions.
-Appendices collect supplementary materials: a minimal toy model reproducing cycle–spike transitions, a near-harmonic approximation for the BZ limit cycle, and spike onset geometry analytical details.
+The appendices collect supplementary materials: a minimal toy model reproducing cycle–spike transitions, a near-harmonic approximation for the BZ limit cycle, and analytical details on spike onset geometry.